ZhangGe6/onnx-modifier/readme.md

 <img src="./docs/rename_io.gif" style="zoom:75%;" />

-## Rename the name of node inputs/outputs
+## Rename the model inputs/outputs
-Click the model input/output node, type a new name for it in the sidebar, then we are done.
+Click the model input/output node, type a new name in the sidebar, then we are done.

 ## Edit the attribute of nodes